cerner/fhir.cerner.com/content/millennium/r4/base/individuals/patient.md

 ## Overview

-The Patient Resource provides general demographic information about a person receiving health care services from a specific organization.
-Common demographic fields include patient ID, patient name, gender, date of birth, address, phone, primary language and marital status.
-Additional concepts returned as extensions and not part of the base resource include time of birth, preferred contact, race, ethnicity and birth sex.
-Cerner Millennium is a patient centric application: thus, many of the other resources will include the patient ID in their queries.
-A person receiving care from multiple organizations may have data available in multiple patient resources in multiple FHIR servers.
+The Patient Resource provides general demographic information about a person receiving healthcare services from a specific organization.
+Common demographic fields include patient ID, patient name, gender, date of birth, address, phone, primary language, and marital status.
+Additional concepts returned as extensions and not part of the base resource include time of birth, preferred contact, race, ethnicity, and birth sex.
+Millennium is a patient-centric application; thus, many other resources include the patient ID in their queries.
+A person receiving care from multiple organizations may have information available in multiple patient resources in multiple FHIR servers.

-* The following [US Core Implementation Guide](https://hl7.org/fhir/us/core/STU4/){:target="_blank"} profiles are supported by this resource:
+* This resource supports the following [US Core Implementation Guide](https://hl7.org/fhir/us/core/STU4/){:target="_blank"} profiles:

   * [US Core Patient Profile](https://hl7.org/fhir/us/core/STU4/StructureDefinition-us-core-patient.html){:target="_blank"}